cairo-book/cairo-book/src/ch07-01-generic-data-types.md

 # Generic Data Types

-We use generics to create definitions for items like function signatures or structs, which we can then use with many different concerte data types.
-Let's first look at how to define functions, structs, enums and methods using generics.
+We use generics to create definitions for item declarations, such as structs and functions, which we can then use with many different concrete data types.
+Let's take a look at how to define functions, structs, enums and methods using generics.

 ## Generic Functions

 When defining a function that uses generics, we place the generics in the function signature, where we would usually specify the data types of the parameter and return value.
-For example, imagine we want to create a function which given two `Array` of items, it will return the largest one.
+For example, imagine we want to create a function which given two `Array` of items, will return the largest one.
 If we need to perform this operations for lists of different types, then we would have to redefine the function each time.
 Luckily we can implement the function once using generics and move on to other tasks.

 ```rust
 // This code does not compile!